Copacabana Fort revolt

 The conspiracy was poorly organized and on the night of 4 July the loyalists managed to surround Fort Copacabana and arrest the officers who would incite the large number of troops at Vila Militar.
 The following day, Hermes da Fonseca was arrested and the Military School engaged in combat for a few hours against Vila Militar before giving up.
 In Niterói, the revolt did little more than capture the Telephone Company.
 In Mato Grosso, the rebels confronted the loyalists on the border with São Paulo until 13 July, when they laid down their weapons without initiating combat.
 Only Fort Copacabana remained in revolt, firing at military targets and engaging in an "artillery duel" with the other fortifications in Guanabara Bay, which killed several civilians.
 Most of the garrison left the fort on the morning of 6 April, with only 28 remaining.
 It withstood further bombardments by the Brazilian Navy, Naval Aviation and surrounding troops, refusing to surrender.
 The fort's commander left to negotiate and was arrested, leaving command to Antônio de Siqueira Campos and three other lieutenants.
 In the afternoon they left for Atlântica Avenue with the remaining soldiers to face the loyalists, being defeated on the beach by much superior forces.
 Of the lieutenants, only Siqueira Campos and Eduardo Gomes survived in the hospital.

 The July 1922 revolts failed, but Artur Bernardes would face a new military phenomenon, tenentism, which launched ever larger and more sophisticated revolts during his term, most of which was spent under a state of emergency.
 The refusal of amnesty to the rebels of 1922 was one of the reasons for the following revolts.
-These also failed, but the tenentists took part in the 1930 Revolution, which put an end to the First Republic.
+These also failed, but the tenentists took part in the Revolution of 1930, which put an end to the First Republic.
 The greatest fame of July 1922 was the Fort Copacabana and the suicidal will of the small number of rebels who marched against the government's troops, an episode that acquired a mythical character.
 The number of 18 men said to have participated in the final combat is famous, but the actual number was probably smaller.